junxit/us-congress-bills-110/bill.md

   > - **(d)** *Treatment of deferred compensation items*
   >   - **(1)** *Withholding on eligible deferred compensation items*
   >     - **(A)** *In general* In the case of any eligible deferred compensation item, the payor shall deduct and withhold from any taxable payment to a covered expatriate with respect to such item a tax equal to 30 percent thereof.
-  >     - **(B)** *Taxable payment* For purposes of subparagraph (A), the term taxable payment means with respect to a covered expatriate any payment to the extent it would be includible in the gross income of the covered expatriate if such expatriate were subject to the tax imposed by this chapter.
-A deferred compensation item referred to in paragraph (4)(D) shall be taken into account as a payment under the preceding sentence when such item would be so includible.
+  >     - **(B)** *Taxable payment* For purposes of subparagraph (A), the term taxable payment means with respect to a covered expatriate any payment to the extent it would be includible in the gross income of the covered expatriate if such expatriate continued to be subject to tax as a citizen or resident of the United States.
+A deferred compensation item shall be taken into account as a payment under the preceding sentence when such item would be so includible.
   >   - **(2)** *Other deferred compensation items* In the case of any deferred compensation item which is not an eligible deferred compensation item—
+  >     - **(A)**
-  >     - **(A)** an amount equal to the present value of the expatriate’s accrued benefit shall be treated as having been received by such individual on the day before the expatriation date as a distribution under the plan,
+  >       - **(i)** with respect to any deferred compensation item to which clause (ii) does not apply, an amount equal to the present value of the covered expatriate’s accrued benefit shall be treated as having been received by such individual on the day before the expatriation date as a distribution under the plan, and
+  >       - **(ii)** with respect to any deferred compensation item referred to in paragraph (4)(D), the rights of the covered expatriate to such item shall be treated as becoming transferable and not subject to a substantial risk of forfeiture on the day before the expatriation date,
   >     - **(B)** no early distribution tax shall apply by reason of such treatment, and
   >     - **(C)** appropriate adjustments shall be made to subsequent distributions from the plan to reflect such treatment.
   >   - **(3)** *Eligible deferred compensation items* For purposes of this subsection, the term eligible deferred compensation item means any deferred compensation item with respect to which—